Aaron98990/ways-of-the-game/misconduct.md

 - "Keep my players safe!" (the person wants the game called more tightly)
 - "Control the game." (the person wants the game called more tightly)
 - "How can you call that when you're that far away?"
-- jumping in frustration or the universal "what?" gesture with hand(s) out or hand(s) on the head
+- jumping in frustration or the universal "what?" gesture with hand(s) out, up, or on the heaed
 - the person disagreeing gets the last word in
 - finger wagging or pointing to locations of missed percieved offenses
 - "The other team is getting more fouls than us" / "That's the third time"